 With smaller lights atop a white or lighter coat of paint, the lights won’t pull much of the room’s focus.
 If you want a ritzy Las Vegas feel, use slightly bigger lights on a dark background to make them pop.
 (And if you want the whole galaxy to spin above your head, go to the Great Hall at Hogwarts!)

 No matter what lighting ideas you love the most, there’s a lighting fixture or motif that works perfectly for you and your home.
-This list is full of them, from the very traditional to the modern to the more ornate and elaborate.
+From the very traditional lighting to the modern lighting to the more ornate and elaborate.